dalgu90/mimic-tools/README.md

 ### 2.3 - Pseudonymization

 MIMIC documents have been anonymized.
 In this this step, we replace all placeholders with random data.
-The different lists of replacement elements that we used are located in the `lists` directory at the root of the repository.
+The different lists of replacement elements are located in the `lists` directory at the root of the repository.
 Further information concerning the origins of the lists is available at this location.

 ```bash